 The 9 Best Nutmeg Graters

-This wiki has been updated 36 times since it was first published in February of 2016.
+This wiki has been updated 40 times since it was first published in February of 2016.
 The versatile spice nutmeg has been vaunted since ancient times for its various coveted properties, but because it's nearly as solid as a rock, it can be hard to process.
 Since fresh-grated spices are almost always better than stale, bottled seasonings, consider a nutmeg grinder to take the hard work out of preparing seeds, nuts, ginger, and more, making it easier than ever to amp up your cooking.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes